 Evidently, the bonfire has not yet been ignited, as Remus is working on arranging the wood pile so that it’ll catch the flames.
-There are a few other Gryffindors there already; Marlene McKinnon, Frank Longbottom and Mary MacDonald, to name a few.
+There are a few other Gryffindors there already and they’re spread out chatting.

 “Oi!”
 Marigold calls out to them.
 They wave to us in greeting as we join their group.

 “Why hello there,” James beams in greeting to us and promptly hands us bottles of foaming butterbeer.
 He must have smuggled it into school somehow, perhaps with that bottle of fire whiskey that had finished Remus.

 “Cheers,” I say gratefully as I grab a bottle for myself.
 I sit down with Marigold and Emmeline on one of the logs in front of the pit.

 Marlene and her friend Ginnifer Kirke, another Quidditch player, are to our right already tucked into their butterbeer and chatting amiably with the others.
 I cast my gaze upon Marlene for a moment.
 Her sunny blonde hair, wind swept and thick, looks more like someone who’s spent all her summer days on a beach rather than on the foggy British isle.

 “It’s a beautiful evening out,” Frank Longbottom observes, who is sitting to our left with Alice and Dorcas.